Nautobot mTLS Certificate Renewal

 Client certificates are issued by cert-manager on the global cluster

 using the mtls-ca-issuer (backed by a self-signed root CA).
-Each site

-gets its own Certificate resource:
+Each site gets its own per-site Certificate resource:

 apiVersion: cert-manager.io/v1